 Low back pain can be a result of:

 - Sudden impact or traumatic injury such as a motor vehicle accident or work place injury.

 - Degenerative changes that occur naturally over time.

 - Over use or strain when doing activities that the back is not strong enough to handle.

-Treatment options for lower back pain will depend on the root cause of the pain.
-Our therapists are experts at accurately diagnosing and providing customized treatment plans based on your injury.
+Lower back pain treatment will depend on the root cause of the pain.
+Our therapists are experts at accurately diagnosing low back pain and providing customized low back treatment plans based on your injury.
 Our treatment may include a combination of any of the following:

 - Lumbar mobilization and/or manipulation.